Pre-Medical Primary Care Program

 - Tailored Health professions advising

-- Opportunities to shadow with medical personnel at Hershey Medical Center
+- Opportunities to job shadow medical personnel at the Penn State Health Milton S. Hershey Medical Center

 - Opportunity to participate in Primary Care Scholars Summer Program